-I loved reading this definition, because when I am writing and creating, I experience supreme happiness.
+I loved reading this definition of bliss, because when I am writing and creating, I experience supreme happiness.
 I also experience the joy of heaven, because I believe that heaven is not just out there or up there somewhere.
 Heaven is right here and right now when we are in alignment with our Creator.

 There is no greater feeling than being in a blissful flow of creativity.
 Through this tumultuous period of the last eleven years, I’ve learned the importance of listening to the still, small voice that is within us.
 It’s our built in GPS system that nudges us and tells us what we need to do.
 It’s so easy to drown out the voice because of busyness, or being practical, or just plain being afraid of failing or even succeeding.

 How Do You Follow Your Bliss? – 5 Tips